A mother and her premature baby waiting for a retinopathy of prematurity screening at Binh Dinh hospital in Vietnam

 Children born pre-term have a greater risk of refractive errors and strabismus, and may have visual impairment so following up allows detection of further eye conditions caused by retinopathy of prematurity.

-How Orbis Is Combatting Retinopathy of Prematurity
+How Orbis Is Tackling Retinopathy of Prematurity

 Retinopathy of Prematurity specialist and Volunteer Faculty Dr. Peter Kertes lectures on our Flying Eye Hospital in Chittagong